cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 2.1.8 =

+* Added support for `wp_cache_get_last_changed( 'dark-matter' )`, to quickly and easily detect changes to domain mapping.
+  * This change was made to `DarkMatter_Domains` and `DarkMatter_Primary`.
+  * This is useful as a quick way of determining when changes to domain mapping has occurred.
+  * Will update for any domain changes on the WordPress Network.
+* Cache is now updated before the `darkmatter_primary_unset` hook is fired, which is more consistent with other cache update / hooks.
+* Updated Composer and Node dependencies to newer versions.

 = 2.1.7 =

 * Fixed an issue preventing continuous builds failing if using a not Git process, due to Husky throwing an error.